 I am also the Managing Director of Xenia Concerts, a charity that presents accessible concerts for individuals and families affected by physical and neurodevelopmental disabilities, or who might not have access to such events and activities due to other mental, physical, or financial barriers.

-His music has been featured in concerts and on the radio across Canada, Western Europe, and the United States by a diverse range of performers and ensembles including the Residentie Orkest, The New European Ensemble, the Hodiernal Quartet, and more.
-He is also active as a curator and director, having recently placed as second runner in NUMUS Concerts (Ontario) 2018 Curator Competition.
-He is the artistic director of the Freesound Series, a concert series which focuses on contemporary repertoire for large chamber ensembles.
+My music has been featured in concerts and on the radio across Canada, Europe, and the United States by a diverse range of performers and ensembles including the Residentie Orkest, The New European Ensemble, Avanti!
+Chamber Orchestra, and more.